Stefan Hegselmann

 prof_pic.jpg

 I am interested in machine learning for healthcare.
-My research focuses on harnessing large generative models to enable efficient, high-performing predictions, and on applying natural language processing techniques to clinical text.
+My research focuses on using large generative models to enable efficient, high-performing predictions, and on applying natural language processing techniques to clinical text.
 I am particularly interested in using state-of-the-art machine learning methods to address meaningful medical problems and improve healthcare delivery.

 news